 So if you’re looking for an easy way to improve your overall health, add some delicious olives to your next meal or healthy snack.
 And don’t forget about all the other fermented foods out there – each one is packed with probiotics that are great for your gut health.

-For more inspiration on how to enjoy fermented foods for optimal gut health, download our free 50 page guide below.
+We hope you enjoyed learning about olive health benefits.
+For more inspiration on how to enjoy fermented foods for optimal gut health, check out our other blog posts & recipe blog.

 Cheers to a happy gut!